Haggle with Sky

 Haggling works best when you're near or beyond the end of your contract.
-There's no harm in giving it a try earlier though – if you struggle, note in your diary when you'll be nearing the end of your contract and call back then (you can give Sky notice of leaving 31 days beforehand).
+There's no harm in giving it a try earlier though – if you struggle, note in your diary when you'll be nearing the end of your contract and call back then.

 It's important to have the factual arsenal at your fingertips before you pick up the phone, so do your homework.

 Research the deals, discounts and codes that Sky and its competitors offer to act as a basis for negotiation.
-Our Digital TV Deals guide has the best buys, and you can sign up to our weekly email to get the latest offers.
+Compare broadband, phone line and TV deals to find the best buys and you can sign up to our weekly email to get the latest offers.